Undercover-developer/Undercover-developer/README.md

 ### Hi there, my name is Oyindamola👋
-## I'm a Fullstack Software engineer interested in working and collaborating on ground breaking, distruptive software solutions!
+## I'm a Fullstack Software engineer interested in working and collaborating on ground breaking, disruptive software solutions!

 - I have a background in Computer Science :v:
 - I have 3 years+ experience in software engineering and development ⚡